verysillycat/e-z-recorder-linux/README.md

 * `colorworkaround` re-encode videos on upload for color correction, might take longer to upload
 * `startnotif` show the start notification or not
 * `endnotif` show the end notification or not
+* `directory` set directory to save videos in there will not work with kooha
-* `kooha_dir` set the kooha directory, also save videos in here if using kooha
+* `kooha_dir` set the kooha directory also save videos in here if using kooha

 ## Credits